raiguard/phantom.kak/README.md

 - Press <kbd>Alt</kbd> + <kbd>n</kbd> to _insert_ the next selection.
 - Press <kbd>Alt</kbd> + <kbd>p</kbd> to _insert_ the previous selection.

-You can configure the `Phantom` face to your liking, which defaults to green.
+You can configure the `Phantom` face to your liking, which defaults to bold-italic-underline.

 ## Credits